plone/training/docs/voltoaddons/05-objectwidget-block-edit.md

 ## Use the columns in the view

-Let's go back to the view component and use the column definitions from the block data.
+Let's go back to the View component and use the column definitions from the block data.
-Within `src/DataTable/DataTableView.js` replace the existing `DataTableView` code block with:
+Within `src/DataTable/DataTableView.js`, replace the existing `DataTableView` code block with:

 ```{code-block} jsx
 :force: true